ibm-cloud-docs/log-analysis/agent/config_agent_linux.md

 ## Configuring a logging agent on Linux Ubuntu or Debian
 {: #config_agent_linux_steps}

 To configure your Ubuntu server to send logs to your {{site.data.keyword.la_full_notm}} instance, you must install a `logdna-agent`.
-The logging agent reads log files from */var/log*, and forwards the log data to your LogDNA instance.
+The logging agent reads log files from */var/log*, and forwards the log data to your logging instance.

-To configure your Ubuntu server to forward logs to your LogDNA instance, complete the following steps from an Ubuntu terminal:
+To configure your Ubuntu server to forward logs to your logging instance, complete the following steps from an Ubuntu terminal:

 1. Install the logging agent.
 Run the following commands: